lubomyl/ConfluenceEX/README.md

 ##### What does it demonstrate?
 REST Client integrated into ToolWindow
-After project start-up goto and click on `Tool|Confluence` if the Confluence Toolbar is not already shown
+After project start-up goto and click on `View|Confluence` if the Confluence Toolbar is not already shown
 New ToolWindow with ToolBar should show up

 Before successful sign-in: